 - b.
 Intent: It is the intent of this zoning by-law that no new building or other structures requiring septic systems shall be erected or constructed in the Flood Plain District except by special permit as provided in Section 4.D (Use Regulation Table).
 See also Section 4.C.2. - 6.
 Wellhead Protection Overlay District (WP).
 This district is shown on the Map entitled: Surface Water Supply Protection Map for Public Water Supply ID 2045000. - a.
 Purpose: the purpose of the Wellhead Protection District is to protect the public health, safety and general welfare and to preserve and maintain the quality and quantity of the water supply originating from that wellhead. - b.
-Intent: the intent of this zoning by-law is to prohibit in the Wellhead Protection District the siting of uses that would have an adverse impact on the water supply. - B. The boundaries of these districts are defined and bounded as shown on the map entitled "Zoning Map, Brookfield, Massachusetts", kept on file by the Town Clerk, which is hereby made a part of this by-law.
+Intent: the intent of this zoning by-law is to prohibit in the Wellhead Protection District the siting of uses that would have an adverse impact on the water supply. - 7.
+Medical Marijuana Overlay District (MMOD) - a.
+Purpose: the purpose of the Medical Marijuana Overlay District (MMOD) is to provide suitable locations for the placement of Registered Marijuana Dispensaries (RMDs) - b.
+Intent: the intent of the MMOD is to minimize any adverse impacts of RMDs on public safety and general welfare.